tummychow/go-dep-mgmt/PROSCONS.md

 ###### Pros

 - extremely bundler-like. rubyists will probably feel most at-home using goop since it has a Goopfile.lock, unlike every other bundler-like competitor.
-- don't want to vendor the entire package in your project!
+- don't want to vendor the entire package in your project?
 Fine, just commit the Goopfile.lock instead like a rubyist would. goop will use the lock file if it exists, rather than recomputing your Goopfile.

 ###### Cons